avnred666/Anoop-Namboodiri/Monefy-AutomationSuite/README.md

 9. Clone the github repository
 10. Ensure all pom.xml dependencies are resolved
+11. Start emulator
-11. Update emulator details in config.properties file
+12. Update emulator details in config.properties file
-12. Run test suite from command line using "mvn test" or "mvn clean test"
+13. Run test suite from command line using "mvn test" or "mvn clean test"

 ## Automation approach
 **Selenium (Java) and Appium**